ERoydev/rocket-taskify/backend/ai_prompts.md

 https://www.sea-ql.org/sea-orm-tutorial/ch02-03-error-handling.html for this code i want to implement my custom logic for time for example when i have Server Error 500 to put my custom message there.
 In this ErrorResponder what i need to change to create this type mapping when it recieve some error like 500 Server error to return my own message

+In my testing case now i task post let response = client.post("/tasks").dispatch().await; Here the APi uses macro where it expects data=<new_task> meaning i need to pass NewTask Object which i have created i dont know how to pass with this

+My task insertion is returning InsertResult<ActiveModel> which i need to convert to my TaskDTO to return as json how to achieve this